trustinvo/casestudy/Bike Share Company Data Analysis: Case Study.md

 > 2) CASE WHEN and EXTRACT statements from TIMESTAMP data format in the started_at column to calculate the day of the week
 > 3) Filters out erroneous ride information for rides with less than 1 minute of ride length

-With this stage of preparation covered, I was now ready to import into Tableau to analyze, visualize, and quantify my findings and form actionable insights.
+With this stage of preparation covered, I was now ready to import into Tableau to analyze, visualize, and quantify my findings to eventually form actionable insights.

 ## Analysis